jardimdanificado/osga/README.md

 ## OSGA - Standard Library Sginals(lib.std)

 - `destroyer` : A pulse which destroy the worker and itself when find a worker.
+- `puller` : A pulse which pull the worker and destroy itself when find a worker.
+- `pusher` : A pulse which push the worker and destroy itself when find a worker.